 Embraer also improved the aerodynamics of the fuselage by streamlining or reducing the size of antennas and exterior components and adding landing gear doors.

-The new noise levels were confirmed by further tests with NASA, the American space agency, in large wind tunnels in the Netherlands and Germany, and with real aircraft at Embraer’s test facility at Gavião Peixoto.
+The new noise levels were confirmed by further tests in large wind tunnels in the Netherlands and Germany, and with real aircraft at Embraer’s test facility at Gavião Peixoto.

 The certified Effective Perceived Noise

 When the E2s entered service, their noise levels were more than 17 EPNdBs lower than ICAO’s Chapter 4 cumulative limit and were already in compliance with the stricter Chapter 14 limit.
 Recertification to Chapter 14 in June 2020 required a routine submission of test documentation since the airplanes needed no physical modifications.

 Similarly, Embraer’s first-generation E-Jets entered service certified with noise levels more than 10 EPNdBs lower than ICAO’s Chapter 3 cumulative limit.
 That healthy margin qualified them to be recertified to ICAO’s more stringent Chapter 4 in March of this year.

 The E2s are extremely quiet.
 In fact, they generate the same noise as some turboprops, which are in general smaller and lighter.
 Among other single-aisle jets, the E2s are the quietest.
 Comparing certified cumulative noise levels at take-off, the E190-E2, for example, is 10 EPNdBs quieter than the A321.
 To the human ear, that equates to about 50% less perceived noise.
 When compared to the A220-100, the E195-E2 is 11% quieter.
 That may not seem like a big number, but that EPNdB reduction is a huge engineering achievement.
 The difference between the ICAO chapters is narrowing because of this kind of technical advancement.